Aldi Did An Ad With An Influencer Challenging Her To Spend Only $33 On Groceries And It Didn't Go Well

 The challenge was also covered in the UK tabloids, who called her a "savvy mother."

 Some of her followers cheered her on.
-But soon, many people began to comment that they found the "challenge" offensive, including blogger Gylisa Jayne.
-She commented on the post, calling the challenge "fake poor for clicks bullshit."
+But soon, many people began to write that they found the "challenge" offensive, including blogger Gylisa Jayne.
+She commented on the post, calling it "fake poor for clicks bullshit."

 "I have had to do a weeks food shop with five pounds in change, let me tell you, £25 for the week would have been an absolute LUXURY," she wrote.

-Gylisa told BuzzFeed News she decided to comment because she wanted to "help put a voice of reason that often gets lost in influencers' "echo chamber comments."
+Jayne told BuzzFeed News she decided to comment because she wanted to help put a voice of reason that often gets lost in influencers' "echo chamber comments."

 "I wanted to raise the very valid points of how offensive, and poor taste it is, not to mention totally missing the mark," she said.

-Soon, other people began to call Aldi out on Instagram, using the hashtag, #Aldi'sPoorestWeekChallenge.
+Soon, other people began to call the company out on Instagram, using the hashtag #AldiPoorestDayChallenge.

 Claudine Mcarthy, known as @TeenragersAndDivas on Instagram, told BuzzFeed News she felt that Aldi, a low-cost grocery chain," "had no idea of how that hashtag would affect their main demographic of customers."